 - Do I love reading journal articles?
 No?!?!

-- Could I help actual teachers help actual kids?
-Maybe??
+- Would it be possible to find a way to help actual teachers help actual kids?
+Maybe?

-As I dug deep into what I actually wanted to do, a new path began to clear away in front of me, bit by bit.
+As this clarity began to shine, a new path began to clear away in front of me, bit by bit.

 I found a job in New York City working with the schools that serve the City’s most vulnerable students.
 Everyone I knew in academia told me it was a mistake to take it.
 “You won’t be able to get back into academia,” they said.
 “You’ll miss having the freedom to pursue your own interests” they predicted.
 “Industry jobs are really shallow and far less value driven than you’re used to,” they warned.